LaserHydra/Backpacks/README.md

 ## Features

-**Backpacks** allows players to have backpacks that provide them with extra inventory space.
+Allows players to have backpacks that provide them with extra inventory space.

 - Customizable capacity per player
 - Option to drop or erase contents on death